-What Pope Francis’s comments about gay families could mean for LGBTQ attitudes worldwide
+What Pope Francis’s comments about gay families could mean for LGBTQ people worldwide

 “It ends up being an obstacle to reaching equality,” said María Rachid, a politician and LGBTQ rights advocate in Argentina who played a leading role in the campaign to legalize same-sex marriage in the country in 2010, when the now-pope led the Catholic Church there.

-Rachid said Pope Francis, then Cardinal Jorge Mario Bergoglio took a similar position in support of civil unions as he opposed same-sex marriage in the country.
+Rachid said Pope Francis, then Cardinal Jorge Mario Bergoglio, took a similar position in support of civil unions as he opposed same-sex marriage in the country.
 “It’s a strategy to prevent marriage,” Rachid said.

-Still, the pope’s comments — which were condemned by some prominent Catholic leaders — reflect a shift that has played out amid a wave of LGBTQ advancements worldwide.
+Some prominent Catholic leaders condemned the pope, and others said his comments were misinterpreted or taken too far.
+Either way, the pope’s words reflect a shift that has played out amid a wave of LGBTQ advancements worldwide.
 More than 1.1 billion people, or about 15 percent of the world’s population, now live in a country with legal same-sex marriage, according to Freedom to Marry.
 And many of these countries, including Argentina, Brazil, Portugal, France and Ireland, have majority-Catholic populations.

 According to the Pew Research Center, public opinion on homosexuality remains largely divided by country and region.
 Populations surveyed in Western Europe and the Americas are generally more accepting than those in Eastern Europe, Russia, Ukraine, the Middle East and sub-Saharan Africa, according to a June Pew report.
 Those in the Asia-Pacific region are generally split.